harmony-one/h/progress/konstantin-potapov.md

+2025 Q1 review:

+I upgraded the Harmony codebase from Ethereum source 1.8 to 1.9, improving EVM internals—stack, function handling, and initialization.
+The PR aligns our codebase with Ethereum, resolving key discrepancies.

+I also fixed leader rotation stability in block production, launched 1-second finality on devnet, upgraded Golang to 1.24, and improved CI testing for PRs on Travis.

+---

 2025-03-21 Fri:
 - Updated 1-second finality feature based on review comments and additional improvements.
 Passed the review and is expected to be deployed to devnet next week.
 - Updated effective gas price to return a default value of 100 GWEI, preventing potential null values.